frederic-perez/AmE-dictionary/dictionary.md

 __oddsmakers__
 __oddyssey__ :pencil2: _A harrowing oddyssey._
 __odometer__ :two::hammer:
-__of late__ _phrase with cl_ :three: You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente
+__of late__ _adv_ :three: You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente
 __of sorts__ _"The 13 clocks" is a poem of sorts._
 __of__ _The gas smells of roggen eggs._
 __off-kilter__ :two::hammer: